-The staff of the Delaware Valley Middle School and the Dingman-Delaware Middle School welcomes you!
-This handbook was prepared by the Delaware Valley School District Board of School Directors ("Board"), administration and faculty to help you understand the various activities and phases of school life at Delaware Valley Middle School and Dingman-Delaware Middle School.
+The staff of the Dingman-Delaware Middle School and the Delaware Valley Middle School welcomes you!
+This handbook was prepared by the Delaware Valley School District Board of School Directors ("Board"), administration and faculty to help you understand the various activities and phases of school life at the Dingman-Delaware Middle School and Delaware Valley Middle School.
 The Board is authorized by Public School Code to adopt district policies, which are the rules and regulations for all students in the district.
 This handbook clarifies many of these policies.
 Compliance with all school Board policies is expected from each student in the Delaware Valley School District.
 All Board policies can be found on our school district website at www.dvsd.org.

-Students in the Delaware Valley Middle School and the Dingman-Delaware Middle School are expected to behave like ladies and gentlemen.
+Students in the Dingman-Delaware Middle School and the Delaware Valley Middle School are expected to behave like ladies and gentlemen.
 They should show self-control at all times.
 They have the following responsibilities: